nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### PWM LEDs

 There are two onboard LEDs connected to the PWM pins for testing and learning about pulse width modulation.
-If you need to disconnect these PWM LEDs that can be done at any time by [cutting traces](https://docs.getchip.com/chip_pro_devkit.html#cuttable-traces) on the back.
+You can disconnect these PWM LEDs at any time by [cutting traces](https://docs.getchip.com/chip_pro_devkit.html#cuttable-traces).

 ![PWM0 LED fade](images/fade.gif)